webmproject/vp9-dash/VPCodecISOMediaFileFormatBinding.md

 **colourPrimaries**, **transferCharacteristics**, **matrixCoefficients**,
 **videoFullRangeFlag**, and **chromaSubsampling** are all optional fields.
-If any of these fields are not specified then the User Agent must use the values listed in the table below as defaults when deciding if the decoder can decode the data.
+If any of these fields are not specified then the User Agent must use the values listed in the table below as defaults when deciding if the decoder is able to decode the data.

 | Field | Default Value                                              |